Assistive equipment

 Sensory services team

 Your local authority will have a sensory services team whose job it is to provide support for people with disabilities.
-They may either advise you which equipment to buy or loan you the equipment you need or give you a grant to buy the equipment you need.
+They may either advise you which assistive equipment to buy or loan you the equipment you need or give you a grant to buy the equipment you need.
 Each department has its own rules and budget so the help you get will depend on where you live.

 Fire Brigade